Nixum/Nixum/about.md

 ---
 title: About
-description: Welcome to my blog, this is AboutMe.
+description: Welcome to my blog！
 date: '2019-01-01'
 aliases:
   - about-us